MicrosoftDocs/windows-itpro-docs/windows/deploy/windows-10-poc.md

 1. Sign in to computer 2 using an account with Administrator privileges.

->You can use a local computer account, or a domain account with administrative rights if domain policy allows the use of cached credentials.
+>Important: the account used in this step must have local administrator privileges.
+You can use a local computer account, or a domain account with administrative rights if domain policy allows the use of cached credentials.
 After converting the computer to a VM, you must be able to sign in on this VM with Administrator rights while the VM is disconnected from the corporate network.

 2. [Determine the VM generation and partition type](#determine-the-vm-generation-and-partition-type) that is required.
 3. Based on the VM generation and partition type, perform one of the following procedures: [Prepare a generation 1 VM](#prepare-a-generation-1-vm), [Prepare a generation 2 VM](#prepare-a-generation-2-vm), or [prepare a generation 1 VM from a GPT disk](#prepare-a-generation-1-vm-from-a-gpt-disk).